 A Northwood School Tradition

-Mountain Day 2018 marked the 42nd consecutive year that we have taken to the hills.
+Mountain Day 2018 marked the 42nd consecutive year that we have taken to the hills to explore the Adirondacks in small groups of teachers and students.
 Forty-plus years is a pretty impressive run.
 Count the miles: If each student hikes, say, eight miles, that means that our school collectively walks a distance equal to a trip from Lake Placid to Florida.
-Do this forty-one times, and we've walked the Earth's Equator – almost 25,000 miles – twice!
+Do this forty-two times, and we've walked the Earth's Equator – almost 25,000 miles – twice!
 That's a lot of steps, a lot of peanut butter and jelly sandwiches, a lot of "How much farther?".

 This year's treks included a wide spectrum of challenges, from the state's highest peak, Mount Marcy, to Mount Van Hoevenberg, smaller but still quite a hike and quite a view, especially during peak foliage.
 Then there was the Trap Dike, a rock climb and a slide that required students to be roped for the more challenging sections.
 Newer to the day's menu of offerings was Mr. Eaton's first non-motorized, carbon-free trip up Whiteface Mountain.
 This group started right at the front door, walked to the school beach, and paddled to Whiteface Landing at the far end of Lake Placid before they began their summit push.